antoninfaure/personal-website/content/en/post/rsstrend.md

   })
 ```

-Alternatively, the software [Gephi](https://gephi.org/) can be used for handling **large datasets**, which would be otherwise impractical D3.js Force Graph.
+Alternatively, the software [Gephi](https://gephi.org/) can be used for handling **large datasets**, which would be otherwise impractical with D3.js Force Graph.

 ---